Bounteous-Inc/scroll/readme.md

 ####Container Import (recommended)

-1. Download the file 'gascroll-gtm-import.json' from this repository.
+1. Download the file 'lunametrics-scroll-tracking-gtm-import.json' from this repository.
 2. In Google Tag Manager, navigate to the **Admin** tab.
 3. Under the **Container** column, select **Import Container**.
-4. Click **Choose Container File** and select the 'gascroll-gtm-import.json' file you downloaded.
+4. Click **Choose Container File** and select the 'lunametrics-scroll-tracking-gtm-import.json' file you downloaded.
 5. Select **Merge** from the radio selector beneath the Choose Container File button.
 6. Select **Rename** from the radio selector that appears beneath the Merge selector.
 7. Click Continue, then Confirm.
-8. Navigate to the **Variables** interface, and select **Scroll Tracking - UA Number** from the User-Defined Variables table.
+8. Navigate to the Tags interface - select the tag imported tag named GA Event - Scroll Tracking.
-9. Click anywhere in the **Configure Variable** section and change **UA-XXXXXX-YY** to **your** Google Analytics UA Number, then save your changes.
+9. Change the {{YOUR_GA_TRACKING_ID}} in the **Tracking ID** field to your Google Analytics Tracking ID (a.k.a.
+UA Number).

 Once you publish your next container, scroll tracking will begin working immediately.